Tip: Use string literals instead of the pass statement?

 The pass statement is simply used where the Python syntax requires a statement, but the application doesn’t need any logic.
 Typically it is accompanied by a comment explaining why it is there.
 A simple example:

-my custom exception
+# my custom exception

-class MyException(Exception): pass if condition: pass # we don’t need this right now - testing
+pass # we don't need this right now - testing

 More often than not I will use a triple quoted string in its place.
 This makes it more self documenting and looks cleaner to me.
 My preferred usage: